Probate Q&A Series

 Administrative Tasks

-• File the Final Account and Petition for Distribution.
+• File the Final Account.
 Under N.C.
 Gen. Stat. § 28A-13-2, the personal representative submits a detailed accounting of all receipts, disbursements, fees and commissions, and remaining assets.
 The Clerk reviews and signs the order approving the final account.

 • Obtain and Record the Order of Distribution.
 Once the court signs the distribution order, the representative must obtain certified copies.
-If real estate conveys to heirs, file the order in the Register of Deeds to perfect title transfer.
+If real estate conveys to heirs, record the appropriate instrument in the Register of Deeds to reflect title transfer.

 • Close Estate Bank Accounts.
 After disbursements, close checking or trust accounts used for estate transactions.
 Retain records for tax purposes.